What if you could take a virtual tour through the NCCPA Content Blueprint?

 Can you make the diagnosis?
 What is your differential?
 What would you expect in your exam findings?
 What tests should you order?

-Michael is a 16-year old with six days of left-sided chest pain that is exacerbated with leaning forward
+Michael is a 16-year old with six days of left-sided chest pain that is exacerbated by leaning forward

 What is your diagnosis?
 What labs should you order to narrow down your differential?